Coursework Track

 Ethics Workshop

 The Ethics Workshop has the goal of fostering ethical and professional conduct.
-This workshop will be organized by the M.S. program director, and will occur every year in the fall semester.
+This workshop will be incorporated into the Masters Degree Seminar (MICROBIO 875), and will occur every year in the fall semester.
 This is a requirement for both track options.

 Students talking at a table

-Students must attend one microbiology seminar of their choice and submit a written report that formulates new questions, ideas, and concepts based on the seminar (report format and rubric found here).
+Students must attend one microbiology seminar or poster session of their choice and submit a written report that formulates new questions, ideas, and concepts based on the seminar or poster (report format and rubric found here).
 Alternatively, students who have completed independent research credits may present a poster summarizing their research (poster format and rubric found here).
 Reports and posters can be sent to and will be reviewed by the M.S. program co-director and advisor for coursework track students.

 Bacteriology Departmental Seminar information can be found here.